Inertcomet/Inertcomet/README.md

 - 👋 Hi, I’m @Inertcomet
-- 👀 I’m interested in creating games
+- 👀 I’m interested in creating informative math animations
-- 🌱 I’m currently learning how to create games with Unity
+- 🌱 I’m currently learning how to create manimations with manimce in python
-- 💞️ I’m looking to collaborate on nothing yet im still learning
-- 📫 How to reach me Inertcomet@gmail.com
+- 📫 How to reach me: Inertcomet@gmail.com